 Samsung latest Note series flagship turned out to be a fiasco but the older devices of the series have been very successful in the past.
 The Galaxy Note 2, in particular, has been one of the most successful Samsung phablets and its great saga still continues.
 I can say that because of a number of comments on Note 2-related posts on the site.
 It shows that even after 4 years of its release, many people are still using it.
-If you own the AT&T variant of the Galaxy Note 2, this tutorial might prove to a lifesaver.
+If you own the AT&T variant of the Galaxy Note 2, this tutorial might prove to be a lifesaver.
 Anyway, today we’ll see how we can unbrick AT&T Samsung Galaxy Note 2 (SGH-I317).

 As you know that the Verizon and AT&T models of Samsung devices come with locked and encrypted bootloaders and in many cases, these carriers tend to disable overwrite permission and bootloader downgrade.
-Even Samsung have blacklisted the bootloaders they released in or before 2012.
+Even Samsung has blacklisted the bootloaders they released in or before 2012.

 Usually, it’s very easy to find firmwares and install them on Samsung Galaxy devices.
 However, if you own the AT&T Galaxy Note 2, you might end up in a void after looking for the latest firmware for your device.
 Suppose your phone is not working properly or it has got into a boot loop for some reason, what would you do. if you try to install a smaller version of firmware that the one present on your Note 2, it will fail to install.
 Today, we have the greatest version of the stock Android 4.4.2 firmware (I317UCUCNJ1) available for the AT&T Galaxy Note 2.
 If you have been getting errors while installing any other version of firmware on your phone, the provided firmware should just work fine for you.